soffes/blog/published/2020-03-08-home-assistant-sonos-and-siri/home-assistant-sonos-and-siri.markdown

 ## Conclusion

 That’s it!
 I’ve really been enjoying this approach!
 You can of course use it for anything—not just Sonos.
 The possibilities are endless!

+If you want to see my ever evolving configuration, it’s on GitHub: [github.com/soffes/home](https://github.com/soffes/home).